niklaskks/api-docs/source/index.md

 `POST /v1/rest-auth/login/`

 # Objects
 Your data input is saved as objects, regardless of their old format.
-These Objects are allways attached to a content project.
+These Objects are always attached to a content project.

 ## Create new objects
 ```python